Musica Orbium

 Known for his fiery spirit, lively interpretations and innovative programming, Xavier Brossard-Ménard is the artistic director and conductor of vocal ensemble Musica Orbium.

-He is also the artistic director and conductor of the professional vocal ensemble Les Rugissants Singing Casting Partner of the Cirque du Soleil since 2017, he leads international auditions for the company.
+He is also the artistic director and conductor of the professional vocal ensemble Les Rugissants.
+As an artistic talent scout of Cirque du Soleil since 2017, he leads international auditions for the company.

 The singers